Gwynbleidd21/posting_app/README.md

-# Post app api
+# Posting app
-Django web app for working with posts via external API.
+Django restful web app for working with posts via external API.

 ## Prerequisites
 Have docker and docker-compose installed on your machine.